 - Overseeing the Students for Global Health’s long term strategy

-For more information on what it means to be a Trustee, see the The Essential Trustee from the UK Charity Commission.
+For more information on what it means to be a Trustee, see The Essential Trustee from the UK Charity Commission.

 Trustees of Students for Global Health are expected to contribute up to two hours per week to their role.
 This includes a number of activities:

-- Keeping up-to-date with Charity Commission requirements
+- Keeping up-to-date with Charity Commission requirements, mainly reporting of the Charity’s activities

-- Liaising with other members of the Board
+- Liaising with other members of the Board to ensure the Board is fulfilling its objectives

 - Planning and contributing to Board meetings